CREPIC21/businessRegistry/project_step_by_step.md

 - installed mongoose -> npm install mongoose
 - created db.js file in config for connection to database via server.js and env variable for MONGO_URI

-- installed colors for estetics of messages in terminal -> npm install colors
+- installed colors for esthetic of messages in terminal -> npm install colors

 - created our first model in models/Trade.js -> exported and imported to controllers/trades.js